-- Gate 1-Program Entry; complete Form 1 - Gate 2-Admission to Teacher Education; admission to upper level courses - Gate 3-Admission to Student Teaching; complete Form 2 - Gate 4-Program Exit; recommendation for certification
+- Gate 1-Admission to Teacher Education; admission to upper level courses at the end of the EDA 201 clinical semester - Gate 2-Review a candidate's education program at the end of the EDA 301 clinical semester - Gate 3-Admission to Student Teaching at the end of the EDA 401 clinical semester - Gate 4-Program Exit; recommendation for certification

-Students seeking a recommendation for a teaching certificate must be accepted into the Teacher Education Program (Gate 2) in order to complete required professional courses (300 or above).
+Students seeking a recommendation for a teaching certificate must be accepted into the Teacher Education Program (Gate 1) in order to complete required professional courses (300 or above).
 Receiving a "developing" rating at Gate 3 is required to pursue the professional semester and obtain a student teaching assignment.
 Fulfilling the requirements of Gate 4 (exit from program) results in a recommendation for certification.
 (Scoring rubrics for ratings, recommendations, interviews and dispositions are located in the current School of Education Teacher Education Handbook.)
-Student teaching, which is considered to be a full-semester of coursework, involves two weeks of seminars and day-long involvement and participation for 13 weeks during a semester in a local school district.
-A minimum grade of 2.75 for all coursework in the cumulative, major, and professional courses GPAs must be maintained for continuation in all education major programs.
-[The professional courses are as follows: ED/EDA 301, 320, 341, 342, 350, 360, 380, 390, 385, 393, 401, 405, 410, 420, 421, 422, 425, 428, and all Student Teaching courses.
-Student Teaching is a minimum of 70 days and attendance at 7 seminars.]
+Student teaching, which is considered to be a full-semester of coursework, involves a two-day seminar (I-Steps) held on campus prior to candidates starting their 70-day student teaching experience and 7 on campus seminars throughout the student teaching semester.
+Students must obtain a minimum GPA of 2.75 on a 4.0 scale in the cumulative GPA (EPSB: or obtain a grade point average of 3.00 on a 4.0 scale on the last thirty (30) hours of credit completed) for admission into the Teacher Education Program.
+Upon admission to TEP, the following GPAs are monitored throughout the remainder of the program to assure a minimum GPA of 2.75 in cumulative and professional GPA.